 Pragmatism & Initiative: How to build a success story, one step at a time.

-It’s post-war Italy, 1963, and Luciano Berti founded his first company, the warewasher manufacturer Comenda.
+It’s post-war Italy, 1963, and our first company was founded, the warewasher manufacturer Comenda.
 It’s the right time and the right place, as Italy’s thriving economy encourages the opening of new restaurants and creates a need for quick, efficient warewashing machines.

 Comenda is an instant success, boasting uninterrupted growth even during this challenging decade.
 As remarkable: More than 70 percent of the company’s warewashers are sold overseas.